Maximizing rowgroup quality for columnstore

 - String data types with more than 32 characters are compressed using dictionary methods.
 Each column in the rowgroup can require up to an additional 16 MB to build the dictionary.

 Columnstore indexes create one or more rowgroups per partition.
-In SQL Data Warehouse, the number of partitions grows quickly because the data is distributed and each distribution is partitioned.
+For data warehousing in Azure Synapse Analytics, the number of partitions grows quickly because the data is distributed and each distribution is partitioned.
 If the table has too many partitions, there might not be enough rows to fill the rowgroups.
 The lack of rows does not create memory pressure during compression, but it leads to rowgroups that do not achieve the best columnstore query performance.

 Another reason to avoid over-partitioning is there is a memory overhead for loading rows into a columnstore index on a partitioned table.
 During a load, many partitions could receive the incoming rows, which are held in memory until each partition has enough rows to be compressed.
 Having too many partitions creates additional memory pressure.